 The Certified Information Systems Security Professional (CISSP) from (ISC)² is one of the most respected and in-demand cybersecurity certifications available.
 It’s designed for cybersecurity managers who need to build their knowledge across a broad range of technical and management topics.

-The CISSP is being refreshed in 2021to reflect the security and privacy issues cybersecurity management professionals currently face.
+The CISSP was refreshed in May 2021 to reflect the security and privacy issues cybersecurity management professionals currently face.
 As (ISC)² states, “Earning the CISSP proves you have what it takes to effectively design, implement and manage a best-in-class cybersecurity program.”

 CISSP is vendor-neutral and covers eight domains: